Manatee Radiotelemetry and Tracking

 Attaching satellite-linked radio-tags to manatees allows researchers to better understand their movements, habitat requirements, and the natural and human factors that affect their behavior.
 The knowledge and insights gained through tracking are valuable in devising strategies to most effectively protect manatees and the habitats upon which they depend.

-In this two-minute animation, you will see the movements of a tagged manatee during a three-day period in winter, as it repeatedly moved between a warm-water refuge and cooler feeding grounds.
+In this brief animation, you will see the movements of a tagged manatee during a three-day period in winter, as it repeatedly moved between a warm-water refuge and cooler feeding grounds.

 FWC biologists capture manatees to conduct health assessments and tagging.